 Earnings per share is calculated in accordance with ASC 260 (“Earnings Per share”).
 Under ASC 260 basic earnings per share is computed using the weighted average number of common shares outstanding during the period except that it does not include unvested restricted stock subject to cancellation.
 Diluted earnings per share is computed using the weighted average number of common shares and, if dilutive, potential common shares outstanding during the period.
 Potential common shares consist of the incremental common shares issuable upon the exercise of warrants, options, restricted shares and convertible preferred stock.
 The dilutive effect of outstanding restricted shares, options and warrants is reflected in diluted earnings per share by application of the treasury stock method.
 Convertible preferred stock is reflected on an if-converted basis.

 ASC Topic 280, “Segment Reporting,” requires use of the “management approach” model for segment reporting.
 The management approach model is based on the way a Company’s management organizes segments within the Company for making operating decisions and assessing performance.
 The Company determined it has three reportable segments (See Note 17).

 Concentration of Credit Risk

-The Company maintains cash balances at several banks in several states including, Arkansas, California, Colorado, Georgia, Idaho, Illinois, Kansas, Missouri, Minnesota, Nevada, New Mexico, New York, Ohio, Oklahoma, Texas, and Utah.
-Accounts are insured by the Federal Deposit Insurance Corporation up to $250,000 per institution as of September 30, 2018.
+The Company maintains cash balances at several banks in multiple states including, Arkansas, California, Colorado, Georgia, Idaho, Illinois, Kansas, Missouri, Minnesota, Nevada, New Mexico, New York, Ohio, Oklahoma, Texas, and Utah.
+Accounts are insured by the Federal Deposit Insurance Corporation up to $250,000 per institution as of March 31, 2019.
 At times, balances may exceed federally insured limits.

 Recently Issued Accounting Pronouncements